DOG OR CAT AT HOME

 Can you get ticks from pets?
 Yes—and many people are exposed to ticks inside their own homes without realizing it.

 Dogs and cats can carry ticks indoors, where they may crawl onto furniture, bedding, or directly onto household members.
-This can increase the risk of tick bites—even if you haven’t been outdoors yourself.
+This can increase the risk of tick bites—even if you have not recently been outdoors yourself.

-For a broader overview of tick exposure and symptoms, see Lyme disease symptoms guide.
+For a broader overview of tick exposure and symptoms, see the Lyme disease symptoms guide.

-Do Pets Increase Your Risk of Tick Bites?
+Do Pets Increase the Risk of Tick Exposure?

 Research suggests they do.

-In a study by Jones et al., households with pets had significantly higher rates of tick encounters—even when tick prevention products were used.
+In a study by Jones and colleagues, households with pets had significantly higher rates of tick encounters—even when tick prevention products were used.

 • 20% found ticks on their pets